wbclark/content_rhel_demo/README.md

+NOTE: The content_rhel role is not released, but will be in an upcoming release of the FAM collection.
+For the purposes of this demo, we will install the development branch.

 1. Install Katello from the documentation or using Forklift.
 Give it an initial organization like "Demo Organization"
 2. Clone this project: `git clone https://github.com/wbclark/content_rhel_demo.git` and `cd content_rhel_demo`
 3. Create a virtual environment: `python3 -m venv env`